garrandall/popular-music-data/tracks/-shake-shake-shake--shake-your-booty-kc-and-the-sunshine-band.md

   start_date: '1976-11-27'
 ---

-Aah, everybody, get on the floor
+Ah, everybody, get on the floor
 Let's dance
 Don't fight the feeling
 Give yourself a chance